supplychainstudies/OpenSupplyChains/docs/install.md

 1. Create settings files by copying the example files:

 		cd /path/to/my/repository/www/application/config
 		cp cache.php.sample cache.php
 		cp database.php.sample database.php
 		cp sourcemap.php.example sourcemap.php
 		cp apis.php.sample apis.php

 2. Edit the database.php file from step 1 to reflect your username, password and database.

 3. Create a cache directory writeable by the php code.

 		cd /path/to/my/repository/www/application/
 		mkdir cache

 	Give the cache directory appropriate ownership/permissions.
 In Ubuntu changing the group to www-data and giving the group rwx permissions suffices.

-##Notes on Database Configuration for Kohana/Sourcemap Core and Sites  #dbconfig
+##Notes on Database Configuration for Kohana/Sourcemap Core and Sites

 1. If you're editing the core Sourcemap database configuration, do so in the www/application/config/database.php file.
 You'll need to be sure you use the value PDOPGSQL as the database type.
 This is a custom class which extends Kohana's PDO library in order to support the lean Kohana ORM.

-2. If you're editing a site-specific configuration, this is done the same way as in number one above, but the database.php file goes in www/sites/mysite/config/.
+2. If you're editing a site-specific configuration, this is done the same way as in number one above, but the database.php file goes in `www/sites/mysite/config/`

 3. The repository is (sometimes) missing default database.php files in these directories.
-A sample can be found in modules/database/.
+A sample can be found in `modules/database/`.